//Tweet For College Scholarship

 - Must be a credit union member of the Elements of Money program.
 Credit union membership must be verified prior to funds disbursement.

-- Must be a high school senior who plans to enroll in a full-time course of study at an accredited college or university.
+- Must be a high school junior or senior who plans to enroll in a full-time course of study at an accredited college or university.

 - Must have a Twitter account.

 - Must follow @ElementsofMoney on Twitter to be notified.

 - Winner(s) must be willing to allow us to use your name, Twitter username and photo for promotional purposes.

 - Scholarship essays can also be submitted via email to the following email address: email@example.com.
 All email submissions must be received in accordance with the required timelines, as well as the 140 character limit.

 - Winners must respond within 30 days of publication of winning.

 - Round 1: Wednesday, January 15, 2014 (12:00 a.m.
 PST) to

 Tuesday, January 28, 2014 (11:59 p.m.
 PST)

 - Round 2: Wednesday, January 29, 2014 (12:00 a.m.
 PST) to